Three Generations of

 in Western Queens for over 70 years

-Louis Pfohl founded Plaxall in the heart of Long Island City over 70 years ago with the help of his wife Pauline Mathis.
-A pioneer in the plastics industry as the originator of the process known as Thermoforming, he immediately recognized Long Island City’s potential as not only a manufacturing hub but also a bustling neighborhood for families that offered opportunities for diverse business growth.
+Louis Pfohl founded Plaxall in the heart of Long Island City over 70 years ago, with the help of his wife Pauline Mathis Pfohl.
+A pioneer in the plastics industry, as the originator of the process known as Thermoforming, he immediately recognized Long Island City’s potential as not only a manufacturing hub, but also a bustling neighborhood for families that offered opportunities for diverse business growth.

 Louis Pfohl believed L.I.C. held great promise as a bustling neighborhood for families and diverse business growth – a community reflecting the entrepreneurial spirit he embodied, but also accommodating inspiring changes.

 Honoring a Legacy

 With the success of the plastics business, Louis and Pauline were able to invest in local property.
 Their son James Pfohl ran the company for many years and, with the help of his sisters Ann Pfohl Kirby and Lynn Pfohl Quigley and later his nephew Andrew Louis Kirby, continued to expand the property holdings.
 Today the Plaxall team of third generation family members – Paula Kirby, Tony Pfohl and Matthew Quigley – manage over one million square feet of space, in addition to running the manufacturing business.